dmcquay/dmcquay.github.io/_posts/2018-09-05-code-pipelines.md

 - Structure code as pipelines instead of hierarchies
 - Maximize stateless functions by isolating I/O
 - Return errors as values
-- Logging and monitoring are impure
+- Logging and monitoring are stateful
 - Creatively avoid special handling of edge cases
 - How to test your coordination functions
 - Creating a runtime